dm4rnde/StockPriceOverviewAppl/README.md

 #### In case of 'does not start/run'

 *Note #1*.
-Haven't tested with other than mentioned specifics (see below) - it might and then again it might not work with different setup.<br>
-*Note #2*.
-There is always possiblity that when running some Python program written by others, that some packages are not available/not in computer/environment where it is being run (then have to try to install them manually - but this is already, out of scope of this document, and specific to every python setup/environment).<br>
+Haven't tested with other than mentioned specifics (see below).<br> *Note #2*.
+There is always possibility that when running Python program written by others, that some packages are not available/not on computer/environment (then have to try to install them manually - but this is already, out of scope of this document, and specific to every python/environment setup).<br>
 *Note #3*.
-And there is some awkward possibility that program might not work in certain circumstances at all (or some unknown adjustments are needed).<br>
+And there is some awkward possibility that program might not work in certain circumstances at all (or some unknown adjustment is needed).<br>
 *Note #4*.
-Dependencies have became defunct.
+Dependencies have become defunct.

 <br>